 When my daughter started kindergarten, her school was introducing a new program based on The 7 Habits of Happy Kids by Sean Covey.
-Being all gung ho about school since she was just in kindergarten, I immediately bought it and read every other book in The 7 Habits line.
+Like all first-time, kindergarten parents, I was committed to being a 100% involved parent!
+So, I immediately bought the book and read every other book in The 7 Habits line.

 I was seriously drinking the 7 Habits Koolaid!
 The original book, The 7 Habits of Highly Effective People by Stephen R. Covey, was great but seemed kind of businessy but The 7 Habits of Highly Effective Families by the same author was a perfect fit!
 We decided to shape our family around these principals and it really changed our lives.